shinokada/flexilexi/README.md

 ## Description

-FlexiLexi is an npm package designed to facilitate dynamic and flexible searching within a dataset.
-Leveraging the Fuse.js library, it enables users to perform fuzzy searches with adjustable thresholds, providing relevant results even for partially matched queries.
-The package offers an interactive interface to fine-tune search parameters and display filtered results seamlessly.
+FlexiLexi is an npm package that enhances searching within datasets.
+It uses the Fuse.js library for fuzzy searches, allowing users to find relevant results even with partially matched queries.
+The package provides an interactive interface to fine-tune search settings and display filtered results seamlessly.

 ## Features

-- Fuzzy Searching: Utilizes the Fuse.js library for fuzzy searching within a provided dataset.
+- Fuzzy Searching: Uses Fuse.js for flexible searches within datasets.
-- Customizable Threshold: Allows users to adjust the fuzziness threshold to control search sensitivity.
+- Adjustable Threshold: Allows users to control search sensitivity by adjusting the fuzziness threshold.
-- Dynamic Field Selection: Supports specifying custom fields for searching or defaults to provided keys.
+- Dynamic Field Selection: Supports customizing search fields or uses default keys.
-- Interactive Interface:
-  - Threshold Adjustment: Users can modify the threshold using a range input for real-time changes in search sensitivity.
-  - Search Input: Provides an input field for users to enter search queries dynamically.
+- Search Input: Allows dynamic entry of search queries.
-- Live Search Updates: Updates search results in real-time as users input or adjust their search queries.
+- Real-time Updates: Updates search results instantly as users type or modify their queries.
-- Result Display:
-  - Presents search results in an unordered list.
+- Shows results in an unordered list.
-  - Supports display customization by iterating through selected fields for each result.
+- Supports customization by displaying selected fields for each result.

 ## Demo